ferdavid1/Tequila-Mockingbird/README.md

 	- Bird model: https://www.youtube.com/watch?v=QZfz_5NCYGg
 	- Kinetic Origami example: https://www.youtube.com/watch?v=QZfz_5NCYGg
 - tensorflow LSTM Neural Network generates songs from MIDI input
-	- To run on raspberry pi, you must use the Pi version of tensorflow! https://github.com/samjabrahams/tensorflow-on-raspberry-pi
 - program initializes with command 'Tequila'
 - Inspired by the Neuropsychology of birdsong creation
 - Bird Whistling Tequila source: The Jon and Zach Show, 2/25/1999 (https://www.youtube.com/watch?v=PyVJzcA1Kds)
 - Name inspired by the novel To Kill a Mockingbird

 - TO DO:
-  - Set up pi server (from sensei)!
-You're not going to be able to run this super long script on the pi.
-Pi server will execute servo motion from cpu script.
-This also means you don't have to have any of the data on the raspberry pi, which I don't think it would even be able to hold that much data in the first place.
-  - use cygstart instead of aplay to play the tequila song wavfile (and commment out the aplay version for linux users of the program)
   - Set up MIDI interfacing
   	- Use WAV to midi script!
 (Use BPM script to get BPM parameter)
     - Write tensorflow music generator script (adapt from Siraj Raval's music generation tutorial on youtube) (https://github.com/llSourcell/AI_Composer)